scandyna/MdtApplication/README.md

 ## Required tools and libraries

-Some tools and libraries are required to use MdtUicNumber:
+Some tools and libraries are required to use MdtApplication:
  - Git
  - CMake
  - Conan (optional)